 Installation Fee (for Friendship Tree only, includes sculptural clay tree trunk, wooden base, hardware and site installation): $700

 Note: pricing may vary for weekend/out-of-school time

 Processing Fee of $30 added to all contracts

 - Planning session with teachers/facilitators

 - Workshop 1: Students make clay faces and figures

 - Workshop 2: Students paint their pieces with glazes

-- Firing of the student work Pam’s studio kiln.
+- Firing of the student work in Pam’s studio kiln.